 About Teresa Nicholas

-Nicholas is a contributing writer at Delta Magazine and has written for Mississippi Magazine, NPR's Opinion Page, SOL Literary Magazine, and South Writ Large.
-She has also been a travel writer for Fodor's in Mexico and Guatemala.
-Before turning to writing full time in 2002, she worked for twenty five years at the publisher Random House, where most recently she held the position of Vice President, Production, for the Crown Publishing Group.
-She was born and raised in Yazoo City, Mississippi, and graduated with a degree in English Literature from Swarthmore College.
-For the past decade, she has been on the faculty of the Columbia Publishing Course at the Columbia Graduate School of Journalism in New York, and for the past several years she has presented nonfiction workshops at the San Miguel Writers Conference.
-She lives in Yazoo City, Mississippi, and San Miguel de Allende, Mexico, with her husband, the writer Gerard Helferich, whose most recent book is Stone of Kings: In Search of the Lost Jade of the Maya.
+She has written essays and articles for The Bitter Southerner, NPR's Opinion Page, Delta and Mississippi magazines, South Writ Large, and Fodor’s in Mexico and Guatemala.
+Previously she worked at Random House, where she was Vice President, Production for the Crown Publishing Group.
+Born and raised in Yazoo City, Mississippi, she graduated with a degree in English Literature from Swarthmore College.
+She was on the faculty of the Columbia Publishing Course at the Columbia Graduate School of Journalism in New York, and for several years she presented nonfiction workshops at the San Miguel Writers Conference.
+She is a member of San Miguel PEN, a certified yoga teacher, and fluent in Spanish.
+She lives with her husband, the writer Gerard Helferich, in Jackson, Mississippi, and San Miguel de Allende, Mexico.

-Nicholas is a contributing writer at Delta Magazine and has written for Mississippi Magazine, NPR's Opinion Page, SOL Literary Magazine, and South Writ Large.
-She has also been a travel writer for Fodor's in Mexico and Guatemala.
-Before turning to writing full time in 2002, she worked for twenty five years at the publisher Random House, where most recently she held the position of Vice President, Production, for the Crown Publishing Group.
-She was born and raised in Yazoo City, Mississippi, and graduated with a degree in English Literature from Swarthmore College.
-For the past decade, she has been on the faculty of the Columbia Publishing Course at the Columbia Graduate School of Journalism in New York, and for the past several years she has presented nonfiction workshops at the San Miguel Writers Conference.
-She lives in Yazoo City, Mississippi, and San Miguel de Allende, Mexico, with her husband, the writer Gerard Helferich, whose most recent book is Stone of Kings: In Search of the Lost Jade of the Maya.
+She has written essays and articles for The Bitter Southerner, NPR's Opinion Page, Delta and Mississippi magazines, South Writ Large, and Fodor’s in Mexico and Guatemala.
+Previously she worked at Random House, where she was Vice President, Production for the Crown Publishing Group.
+Born and raised in Yazoo City, Mississippi, she graduated with a degree in English Literature from Swarthmore College.
+She was on the faculty of the Columbia Publishing Course at the Columbia Graduate School of Journalism in New York, and for several years she presented nonfiction workshops at the San Miguel Writers Conference.
+She is a member of San Miguel PEN, a certified yoga teacher, and fluent in Spanish.
+She lives with her husband, the writer Gerard Helferich, in Jackson, Mississippi, and San Miguel de Allende, Mexico.